Navigating the Real Estate Market: Tips for First-Time Homebuyers

 Down Payment and Closing Cost Savings

 Be certain to save up for down payment and closing costs, or it can cost you your home!
 A down payment can be as high as 20% of the home price, and closing costs can be as high as six percent.
+Make sure to calculate mortgage payments to understand your monthly obligations accurately.

 Research Lenders